-(a) Credit Risk
+a) Credit Risk

 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its cash and other receivables.
-The Company limits exposure to credit risk by maintaining its cash with large financial institutions.
-The Company does not have cash invested in asset-based commercial paper.
-For other receivables, the Company estimates, on a continuing basis, the probable losses and provides a provision for losses based on the estimated realizable value.
-The Company is not exposed to significant credit risk as the majority of the balance is due from government agencies.
+The Company's credit risk is primarily attributable to its cash and cash equivalents.
+The Company limits exposure to credit risk by maintaining its cash and cash equivalents with large financial institutions.